Thunderbirds Add 15 Shows to 2026 Season

 Thunderbirds pilots perform between 60-70 demonstrations per season.

-Performing 67 shows in a roughly seven-month flying season (March through November) means the team averages more than two performances per week during peak summer months.
-The grueling schedule requires careful management of aircraft maintenance and pilot fatigue.
+That’s what makes the Thunderbirds endearing to us who appreciate the grind — 67 shows in a roughly seven-month flying season means the team averages more than two performances per week during peak summer months.
+The schedule is relentless.

 “It’s demanding, no question,” Sundlov acknowledged.
 “But this is what we train for.
 Every show reaches thousands of people, plants seeds about military service, and represents the best of the Air Force.
 That mission drives us.”

-Beyond the expanded schedule, several unique elements mark the 2026 season:
+Beyond the expanded schedule, several special elements mark this season:

-Heritage flights: Multiple shows will pair the F-16s with P-51 Mustangs and F-86 Sabres, connecting Air Force aviation history.
+Heritage flights: Multiple shows will pair the F-16s with P-51 Mustangs and F-86 Sabres.
+Connecting Air Force aviation history visually across generations.
+I love these formations.

-Recruitment focus: Expanded meet-and-greet programs aim to bring pilots and maintainers directly to potential Air Force recruits.
+Recruitment push: Expanded meet-and-greet programs designed to bring pilots and maintainers face-to-face with potential Air Force recruits.
+Direct contact matters more than any advertisement.

-The complete 2026 Thunderbirds schedule is available at afthunderbirds.com.
-Shows typically sell out quickly, and many venues offer early-access tickets for premium seating.
+The complete 2026 Thunderbirds calendar is available at afthunderbirds.com.
+Shows sell out quickly at many venues, so grab premium seating early if that is your thing.

-For communities not on the 2026 calendar, the application window for 2027 shows opens in November.
+For communities not on the 2026 calendar, the application window for 2027 opens in November.
+Start planning now.

 Jason Michael